Amourspirit/python_ooo_dev_tools/docs/odev/part3/chapter13.rst

         :A Math Formula in a Draw Document.

-|draw_picture_py|_ renders the formula by calling :py:meth:`.Draw.draw_formula`, which hides the tricky aspects of instatiating the OLE shape:
+|draw_picture_py|_ renders the formula by calling :py:meth:`.Draw.draw_formula`, which hides the tricky aspects of instantiating the OLE shape:

 .. tabs::